 Understanding Moderna's Unusual Options Activity

-Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $246.31.
+On Friday, shares of Moderna (NASDAQ:MRNA) saw unusual options activity.
+After the option alert, the stock price moved up to $282.75.

 - Sentiment: BEARISH